whamcloud/Online-Help/docs/Creating_new_lustre_fs_3_0.md

 To view the volumes that were discovered and make adjustments to volume configurations, complete these steps:

 1. At the menu bar, click the **Configuration** drop-down menu and click **Volumes** to display the *Volume Configuration* window.
 A list of available volumes is displayed (if a volume does not contain unused block devices, it will not appear on this list).
 1. The *Volume Configuration* window displays the current primary and failover servers for each volume.
 If required, you can change these primary and failover server assignments.
-To do so, for a given volume select the volume's *Primary Server* from the drop-down list.
+To do so, for a given volume, select the volume's *Primary Server* from the drop-down list.
 Then select the *Failover Server* from the drop-down list.
 Changes you make to volume/server configuration appear in blue, indicating that you have selected to change this setting, but have not applied it yet.
 To undo a change in-process, click the **x**.
 1. Repeat step 2 for each volume that has a primary and failover server.
 1. Click **Apply**.
 Then click **Confirm**.

-Changes you select to make on this Volumes Configuration window will be updated and displayed after clicking **Apply** and **Confirm**.
-Other users viewing this file system's *Volume Configuration* window will see these updated changes after you apply and confirm them.
+Changes made on the *Volumes Configuration* window will be updated and displayed after clicking **Apply** and **Confirm**.
+Other users viewing the file system's *Volume Configuration* window will see these updated changes after you apply and confirm them.
 To cancel all changes you have selected (but not yet applied), click **Cancel**.

 **Note:** There is currently no lock-out of one user's changes versus changes made by another user.
 The most-recently applied setting is the one in-force.